-- You have logged in to OpenShift with the cluster-admin role. - You have access to the data science cluster. - You have installed Red Hat OpenShift Al. - You have sufficient resources.
-In addition to the minimum OpenShift AI resources described in Installing and deploying OpenShift AI, you need 1.6 vCPU and 2 GiB memory to deploy the distributed workloads infrastructure. - You have access to a Ray cluster image.
+- You have logged in to OpenShift Container Platform with the cluster-admin role. - You have access to the data science cluster. - You have installed Red Hat OpenShift Al. - You have sufficient resources.
+In addition to the minimum OpenShift AI resources described in Installing and deploying OpenShift AI (for disconnected environments, see Deploying OpenShift AI in a disconnected environment), you need 1.6 vCPU and 2 GiB memory to deploy the distributed workloads infrastructure. - You have access to a Ray cluster image.
 For information about how to create a Ray cluster, see the Ray Clusters documentation.